Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Abstract

 \section{Abstract}

-We establish a rather sharp two-side estimate for the tail probability of the derivative martingale limit in a branching random walk throughout the entire subcritical regime, confirming a conjecture by Lacoin, Rhodes, and Vargas (\emph{Duke Math.
-J.} 171(3):483--545, 2022.) for the special case of log-correlated Gaussian fields on trees.
+We establish a rather sharp two-sided estimate for the left tail probability of the derivative martingale limit in a binary Gaussian branching random walk throughout the entire subcritical regime, confirming a conjecture by Lacoin, Rhodes, and Vargas (\emph{Duke Math.
+J.} 171(3):483--545, 2022) in the case of Gaussian multiplicative cascades.